Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

-If, during the inward hops of the $O/I$ sequence, any of the particles between the two sets of $k-2$ holes remains immobile, then we again have by our induction hypothesis that the original FES is retrieved after the outward hops.
-Assume that this is not the case, i.e. all particles between the two sets of $k-2$ holes perform an inward hop at some point.
-Consider the leftmost of these particles, which is on the right side of the left sequence of $k-2$ holes.
-If this particle performs an inward hop with the particle to its right, this will necessarily separate it by at least $k-1$ holes from the particle on its left, and the inductive hypothesis can be applied again.
-If this particle performs a hop instead with the particle to its left, this will create a spacing of at least $k-2$ holes between it and the particle to its right.
-If the resulting spacing is of more than $k-2$ holes due to other inward hops in the sequence, then the inductive hypothesis can be applied.
-If it equals $k-2$ holes, then once more, unless the two particles on either side of these $k-2$ holes perform an inward hop, the regions on either side of them will be dynamically disconnected and the inductive hypothesis can be applied.
+If, during the inward hops of the $O-I$ sequence, any of the particles between the two sets of $k-2$ holes remains immobile, then we again have by our induction hypothesis that the original FES is retrieved after the outward hops.
+Assume that this is not the case, i.e., all particles between the two sets of $k-2$ holes perform an inward hop at some point.
+Consider the second particle from the left in \cref{eq:Case2FESV2}.
+If this particle performs an inward hop with the particle to its right, this will necessarily separate it by at least $k-1$ holes from the particle on its left:

+Hence the inductive hypothesis can be applied again to show the $O-I$ sequence must yield the same FES.
+If this particle performs a hop instead with the particle to its left, this will create a spacing of $k-2$ or more holes between it and the particle to its right:

+If the new spacing exactly equals $k-2$ holes, then once more, unless the two particles on either side of this new sequence of $k-2$ holes perform an inward hop, the regions on either side of them will be dynamically disconnected and the inductive hypothesis can be applied.
 A hop between the two particles, however, will again necessarily create a new spacing of at least $k-2$ holes to its right.

-By iterating the above analysis, we see that at each step we reduce the distance between the sequence of $k-2$ holes on the right of the configuration in \cref{eq:Case2FESV2} and the next nearest sequence of $k-2$ holes on its left.
-Eventually, we must again arrive at a scenario with two neighbouring sequences of $k-2$ holes separated by a single particle, and we may use the same reasoning as in the scenario presented in \cref{eq:Case2FESV1}.\\
+By iterating the above analysis, we see that at each step we reduce the distance between the sequence of $k-2$ holes on the right of the configuration in Eq. \eqref{eq:Case2FESV2} and the next-nearest sequence of $k-2$ holes on its left.
+Eventually, we must again arrive at a scenario with two neighbouring sequences of $k-2$ holes separated by a single particle, and we may use the same reasoning as in the scenario in Eq. \eqref{eq:Case2FESV1}.\\

-Case 3. \ Assume that in the FES there is at most one pair of particles separated by $k-2$ holes, with all the other pairs being separated by $k-3$ holes (or less if there is overlap with the boundary).
-We will now prove that two different FESs of this type must have different dipole moments $X$.
-Given that the dynamics considered in this work conserve $X$ and that the FESs from cases 1 and 2 have already been shown to be unique, this proves uniqueness of the case 3 FESs as well.
+Case 3. \ Assume that in the FES there is at most one pair of particles separated by $k-2$ holes, with all the other pairs being separated by $k-3$ holes (or less when there is overlap with the boundary).
+We refer to these as ``particle-connected'' (PC) FESs, and introduce them in detail in \cref{sec:ergodicFES} (see also the summary in \cref{tab:glossary}).
+We now prove that two different PC FESs must have different dipole moments $X$.
+Given that the dynamics considered in this work conserve $X$ and that the FESs from cases 1 and 2 have already been shown to be unique, this proves uniqueness of the PC FESs as well.